mabmdevx/mxus-rename-genie-python-fastapi/README.md

 # Rename Genie

 ## Description
-- A simple but powerful way to bulk rename your files and directories using AI powered by LLM
+- A simple yet powerful way to bulk rename your files and directories using AI powered by LLM

 ## Tech Stack
 - Tech Stack: Python FastAPI, Bootstrap, HTML, CSS, JS